AmruteLab/PyChelator/README.md

 <body>
   <h1>PyChelator: a web tool for metal-chelator calculations</h1>
   <h2>Description:</h2>
   <p>Pychelator serves as a helpful tool for researchers, scientists, and professionals working with metal-chelator interactions who need to obtain critical data related to these complexes.
-PyChelator web tool is a modified version of the well-established <a href="[[https://somapp.ucdmc.ucdavis.edu/pharmacology/bers/maxchelator/](https://owamoosa.com/maxchelator/)](https://owamoosa.com/maxchelator/)" target="_blank">Maxchelator</a>, with new features explained below.
-PyChelator Colab is the Python-based Google Colaboratory notebook.</p>
+PyChelator web tool is a modified version of the well-established <a href="https://owamoosa.com/maxchelator/" target="_blank">Maxchelator</a>, with new features added as explained below.
+PyChelator Colab is the Python-based Google Colaboratory notebook that enables more flexibility and customization.</p>

   <h2>Features:</h2>
   <ul>